 Travel Tips & Tricks to Make the Most of Your Vacation Days

 While many stressed out Americans are sorely in need of some time out of the office, only about half of us use all our vacation days each year.
 Overachievers take note: Employees who use all their vacation time are more productive and perform at a higher level.
 So do your boss a big one and start requesting time off.
-In honor of Project: Time Off’s National Plan for Vacation Day on Jan.
-30, we’ve mapped out the tips and tricks we’re using to make sure none of our 2018 vacation days go to waste.
+In honor of the annual Project: Time Off's National Plan for Vacation Day, we’ve mapped out the tips and tricks we’re using to make sure none of our 2018 vacation days go to waste.

 Understand your vacation benefits